 Part 1: Opening Salvo, Then Firing on the Wounded

 At roughly 10:25 PM, officers were using paintball guns to take potshots at protesters far outside of Lee circle.
-There many dozens of people who were not protesting but were lining the streets enjoying what had been a beautiful Friday evening.
+The many dozens of people who were not protesting but were lining the streets enjoying what had been a beautiful Friday evening.
 Thirty seconds later, police launched an unprovoked attack with tear gas, Skat Shells, and flash bangs.
 The recording can only pick up so much noise, but you can see the ground shake in this residential neighborhood filled with families and elderly people.
+You can notice white people standing on the sidewalk – closer to the police and Circle, in fact, but not being attacked.

 The opening salvo inevitably wounded people.
 You can see and hear a Black man writhing in pain being treated by medics.
 He gets on his feet perhaps a hundred yards away from the officers and screams and is met with more militarized violence.
 It is impossible – impossible – for anyone to maintain the officers are fearful and this is reasonable force.
 According to the Police, “all 100-plus people inside immediately left” the Circle, as requested.